Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/103-Access.md

     for the project (as it is assumed that a project is a coherent amount of work it is only natural to assume that everybody in the project needs the same software), or to store input data etc. that will be needed for the duration of the project.

+    In some cases (like in the Open OnDemand "Home Directory" app, see later in this session), you will see the name `/projappl/project_46YXXXXXX` instead.
+This is for historical reasons.
+The directory was first called `/projappl`, but that gave too much the impression that it should only be used for applications, and it was later changed into `/project` which is more common on other systems.
+To avoid having to rework too many management scripts, both now exist next to one another on LUMI, but it is the same file space.

     Storing one TB for one hour on the disk based Lustre file systems costs 1 TB-hour.
     As would storing 10 GB for 100 hours.